bofrese/learn-swift/README.md

   Thanks to Rafał Wójcik for his quick work to update these playgrounds to incorporate the Swift language changes that came with XCode Beta 3.

+  Upgraded to XCode 7 and Swift 2.1 by Bo Frese